-Management is responsible for the other information.
-The other information comprises all information included in the annual report other than the consolidated financial statements and our Auditor's report thereon.
-The annual report for the year 2020 is expected to be made available to us after the date of this Auditor's report.
+Management is responsible for the other information, which comprises all information included in the annual report for the year 2021 other than the consolidated financial statements and our auditor's report thereon.

+The annual report for the year 2021 is expected to be made available to us after the date of this auditor's report.